Parking in Dorset

 Off-street parking (car parks)

 Dorset Council operates parking for cars, coaches, motorcycles and motorhomes covering the whole county, with the exception of Bournemouth, Poole, Christchurch and Swanage.
 Parking charges apply in most car parks 7 days a week between 8am and 6pm (please check individual car park information).
-When visiting the council website, you can search for parking for a variety of different vehicle types, i.e. motorbikes and motorhomes, as well as facilities including toilets and electric vehicle charging.
+When visiting the council website, you can search for parking for a variety of different vehicle types, i.e. motorbikes or motorhomes, as well as facilities including toilets and electric vehicle charging.

 If you are parking in Bournemouth, Poole or Christchurch you can use PayByPhone, JustPark or RingGo to pay for parking.
-You'll be able to pay by phone by calling or texting and you can also download the appropriate Apps to your phone.
+You'll be able to pay by mobile phone by calling or texting and you can also download the appropriate Apps to your phone.
 Further information is available about Bournemouth, Poole and Christchurch car parks.

 Roadside parking may at times be free, but there could be time restrictions on how long or when you can park in that location.
-Wherever you choose to park, please be careful to look out for signs and parking meters before leaving your vehicle - some parking meters will also tell you what type of vehicle can only be parked in that location (for example, cars only).
+Wherever you choose to park, please look out for signs and parking meters before leaving your vehicle - some parking meters will also tell you what type of vehicle can only be parked in that location (for example, cars only).

 Park and Ride